gopika-syam/AmazonWebScrapping/README.md

-# WebScrapping
+#AmazonWebScrapping
-This repository contains a web scrapping projects.
+This repository contains a web scrapping project on Amazon website based on search.